Ace2489/zig-kv-store/README.md

 ## Overview

-This is a simple KV store implementation with a command parser, in-memory storage using Zig's HashMaps, and a timer-based expiration system.
+This is a simple KV store implementation with a command parser, in-memory storage, and a timer-based expiration system.
 The code demonstrates basic usage of Zig's memory management, error handling, and concurrency primitives.

 ## Components